Funding for postgraduate research

 For additional information on eligibility, how to apply and whom to contact for support, please visit the Student Support pages for Doctoral Loans or email email@example.com

-We have a number of Overseas School Scholarship Awards.
+We have a number of Overseas Department Scholarship Awards.
 These awards normally constitute the tuition fees (£23,000 per annum for 2019/20) and are awarded competitively.
-These scholarships are initially awarded for three years, subject to satisfactory progress.
+These scholarships are awarded for three years, subject to satisfactory progress.
 Please indicate on your application form if you wish to be considered for this funding.

 Chinese students may be eligible for the China Scholarship Council awards.

-Students who are not offered EPSRC or School funding but who still wish to study here may choose to support themselves.
+Students who are not offered EPSRC or Department funding but who still wish to study here may choose to support themselves.
 Many students choose to do this and support may be available from a variety of sources, for example by taking out a career development loan.